Eight National Forests closed due to high fire danger

-The U.S. Forest Service announced Labor Day that eight national forests in California will be closed to the public starting at 5:00 PM Monday.
+The U.S. Forest Service announced Labor Day that eight national forests in California closed to the public starting at 5:00 PM Monday.

 In Southern California, the closures affect Los Padres National Forest, Angeles National Forest, San Bernardino National Forest, and Cleveland National Forest.
 In Northern and Central California, Stanislaus National Forest, Sierra National Forest, Sequoia National Forest, and Inyo National Forest are impacted.